 S = volume, in ml, of HCl required for the sample,

 W = weight, in g, of the material taken for the test.

 RESULTS AND INFERENCE

-The difference between the results of two determinations carried out simultaneously or in rapid succession by the same analyst (repeatability) shall not exceed 0.5.
 The saponification value of commonly used edible oils is given as below.

-• Refluxing should not be done for more than one hour.
+- Refluxing should not exceed one hour.

 - Thoroughly wash the condenser with alcohol to ensure cleanliness.